-During the year ended August 31, 2023, the Company recorded a total value \$513,360 (2022 - \$756,458) with respect to stock options.
-Of this total, \$405,643 was recorded in share based compensation expense related to stock options and \$107,717 was capitalised to exploration and evaluation assets.
+During year ended August 31, 2024, the Company recorded a total value of \$253,225 (2023 - \$513,360) with respect to stock options.
+Of this total, \$157,726 was recorded in share based compensation expense related to stock options and \$95,499 was capitalised to exploration and evaluation assets.
 Share based compensation amounts are included in shareholders' equity as contributed surplus.

-The values determined using the Black-Scholes option pricing model, with respect to stock options granted during fiscal 2023 and 2022 utilized the following assumptions and values:
+The values determined using the Black-Scholes option pricing model, with respect to stock options granted during fiscal 2023 utilized the following assumptions and values:

+Year ended August 31,

-2023 2022
+2023

-Expected volatility 91.1% 66.9% to 96.12%
+Expected volatility 91.1%

-Expected option life (in years) 5.0 1.0 to 5.0
+Expected option life (in years) 5.0

-Risk-free interest rate 3.86% 1.22% to 3.05%
+Risk-free interest rate 3.86%

-Expected dividend yield Nil Nil
+Expected dividend yield Nil

-Weighted-average exercise price 0.65 1.08
+Weighted-average exercise price 0.65

-Weighted-average share price at grant date 0.52 0.78
+Weighted-average share price at grant date 0.52

-Weighted-average fair value 0.36 0.49
+Weighted-average fair value 0.36

 The Company determines expected volatility in relation to both historical Company volatility and by analysis of comparable companies in the mineral exploration sector.
+There were no stock options issued during the year ended August 31, 2024.